-The @Property decorator defines a component property.
-A property can be used to configure the component at validation time and to expose the state of a component.
-Note that component properties are exposed in the properties of the services it provides.
+The @Property decorator defines a component instance property.
+A property can be used to configure the component at instantiation time and to expose the state of a component.
+Note that component properties are exposed in the properties of the services it publishes with the Provides decorator.